opensafely-core/job-server/DEVELOPERS.md

 ## Interactive Testing
-Job Server uses the interactive-templates repo code, imported as a Python package, to run OS Interactive analyses and to generate reports.

 An analysis request HTML report can be released, so that it's visible within Job Server, using the `osi_release` management command: